 Receive an Impartial or an Independent Medical Examination

-After you report your injury, your state’s workers’ comp agency will generally require that you undergo an impartial or an independent medical examination.
+After you report your injury, your state’s workers’ compensation agency will generally require that you undergo an impartial or an independent medical examination.
 Impartial exams are conducted by a doctor randomly chosen from a list of doctors that your state deems impartial when it comes to issues of workers’ compensation.

 Doctors that are considered to be impartial include those that don’t normally accept requests for independent medical exams and those that are unbiased toward patients who have received injuries at the workplace.
-Impartial exams are vital to your workers’ comp claim because judges generally accept the opinion of the doctor over the opinion of your own doctor or that of the insurer’s doctor.
+Impartial exams are vital to your workers’ compensation claim because judges generally accept the opinion of the doctor over the opinion of your own doctor or that of the insurer’s doctor.

 Independent medical exams, on the other hand, are performed by a doctor carefully selected by your insurer.
 While these exams are called independent, they are not truly independent since your insurer chooses doctors that they believe will favor the insurer over the patient.

-It’s important that you be as detailed as possible when you discuss your work-related injury with your independent doctor and reasonably comply with their demands, as your insurer may have the right to terminate your workers’ comp benefits if you are not compliant.
+It’s important that you be as detailed as possible when you discuss your work-related injury with your independent doctor and reasonably comply with their demands, as your insurer may have the right to terminate your workers’ compensation benefits if you are not compliant.

 Workers’ Comp Claim Hearing